aiishwarrya/nasscom-digital-vlsi-soc/README.md

 ## Implementation of SKY_L5 - Lab steps to git clone vsdstdcelldesign

-Here’s the content formatted for GitHub with the commands included:

-#### SKY_L5 - Lab Steps to Git Clone VSD Standard Cell Design

 This task involves cloning a GitHub repository containing a custom inverter standard cell design, exploring its layout in Magic, performing spice extraction, editing the spice model file, and running post-layout simulations.

----

 #### **Steps Implemented**: